-The passenger sensing system is designed to turn off the front outboard passenger frontal airbag and knee airbag if:
+The passenger sensing system is designed to turn off the front outboard passenger frontal airbag if:

-The front outboard passenger seat is unoccupied.
+• The front outboard passenger seat is unoccupied.

-- The system determines that an infant is present in a child restraint. - A front outboard passenger takes his/her weight off of the seat for a period of time. - There is a critical problem with the airbag system or the passenger sensing system.
+- The system determines an infant is present in a child restraint. - A front outboard passenger takes his/her weight off of the seat for a period of time. - There is a critical problem with the airbag system or the passenger sensing system.

-When the passenger sensing system has turned off the front outboard passenger frontal airbag and knee airbag, the off indicator will light and stay lit as a reminder that the airbags are off.
-See Passenger Airbag Status Indicator ♀ 125.
+When the passenger sensing system has turned off the front outboard passenger frontal airbag, the off indicator will light and stay lit as a reminder that the airbags are off.
+See Passenger Airbag Status Indicator

-The passenger sensing system is designed to turn on the front outboard passenger frontal airbag and knee airbag anytime the system senses that a person of adult size is sitting properly in the front outboard passenger seat.
-When the passenger sensing system has allowed the airbag(s) to be enabled, the on indicator will light and stay lit as a reminder that the airbag(s) are active.
+The passenger sensing system is designed to turn on the front outboard passenger frontal airbag anytime the system senses that a person of adult size is sitting properly in the front outboard passenger seat.

+When the passenger sensing system has allowed the airbags to be enabled, the on indicator will light and stay lit as a reminder that the airbags are active.

-For some children, including children in child restraints, and for very small adults, the passenger sensing system may or may not turn off the front outboard passenger frontal airbag and knee airbag, depending upon the person's seating posture and body build.
+For some children, including children in child restraints, and for very small adults, the passenger sensing system may or may not turn off the front outboard passenger frontal airbag, depending upon the person's seating posture and body build.
 Everyone in the vehicle who has outgrown child restraints should wear a safety belt properly - whether or not there is an airbag for that person.

 If the airbag readiness light ever comes on and stays on, it means that something may be wrong with the airbag system.
 To help avoid injury to yourself or others, have the vehicle serviced right away.
-See Airbag Readiness Light \$\dip 125\$ for more information, including important safety information.
+See Airbag Readiness Light ⇔ 120 for more information, including important safety information.

-If the On Indicator Is Lit for a Child Restraint
+If the On Indicator is Lit for a Child Restraint

-The passenger sensing system is designed to turn off the front outboard passenger frontal airbag and knee airbag if the system determines that an infant is present in a child restraint.
+The passenger sensing system is designed to turn off the front outboard passenger frontal airbag if the system determines that an infant is present in a child restraint.
 If a child restraint has been installed and the on indicator is lit:

 - 1. Turn the vehicle off. - 2.
 Remove the child restraint from the vehicle. - Remove any additional items from the seat such as blankets, cushions, seat covers, seat heaters, or seat massagers. - 4.
-Reinstall the child restraint following the directions provided by the child restraint manufacturer and refer to Securing Child Restraints (With the Seat Belt in the Front Seat) ⇒ 96 or Securing Child Restraints (With the Seat Belt in the Rear Seat) ⇒ 94.
+Reinstall the child restraint following the directions provided by the child restraint manufacturer and refer to Securing Child Restraints (With the Seat Belt in the Rear Seat) ⇒ 91 or Securing Child Restraints (With the Seat Belt in the Front Seat) ⇒ 92.

 Make sure the seat belt retractor is locked by pulling the shoulder belt all the way out of the retractor when installing the child restraint, even if the child restraint is equipped with a seat belt lock-off.
+When the retractor
-When the retractor lock is set, the belt can be tightened but not pulled out of the retractor.

-5. If, after reinstalling the child restraint and restarting the vehicle, the on indicator is still lit, turn the vehicle off.
+- lock is set, the belt can be tightened but not pulled out of the retractor. - 5.
+If, after reinstalling the child restraint and restarting the vehicle, the on indicator is still lit, turn the vehicle off.
 Then slightly recline the vehicle seatback and adjust the seat cushion, if adjustable, to make sure that the vehicle seatback is not pushing the child restraint into the seat cushion.

 Also make sure the child restraint is not trapped under the vehicle head restraint.
 If this happens, adjust the head restraint.
-See HeadRestraints ⇔ 56.
+See Head Restraints \$\phi\$ 52.